-Catayah Clark is a passionate and bold 20-year veteran educator with a background in the food service, retail, and banking industries.
+Catayah Clark is a passionate and bold 21-year veteran public educator with a professional education background spanning multiple areas.

 Catayah specializes in virtual programming improvement, including, but not limited to, the implementation of effective systems, designing effective training and professional development programs, building instructional and leadership capacity, visioning, staffing, and cultivating balanced people and results-oriented organizational cultures.
 She has served as a teacher, instructional coach, instructional leader, and school principal across multiple virtual settings.